-"objective."
-Poincaré means that which is generally regarded as valid, that which is accepted by the majority of men, or by all:\ that is to say, in a purely subjectivist manner he destroys objective truth, as do all the Machians.
-And as regards "harmony," he categorically declares in answer to the question whether it exists outside of us - "undoubtedly. no." It is perfectly obvious that the new terms do not in the least change the ancient philosophical position of agnosticism. for the essence of Poincaré's "original" theory amounts to a denial (although he is far from consistent) of objective reality and of objective law in nature.
-It is, therefore, perfectly natural that in contradistinction to the Russian Machians, who accept new formulations of old errors as the latest discoveries, the German Kantians greeted such views as a conversion to their own views, i.e., to agnosticism, on a fundamental question of philosophy.
-"The French mathematician Henri Poincaré." we read in the work of the Kantian, Philipp Frank, "holds the point of view that many of the most general laws of theoretical natural science (e. g., the law of inertia, the law of the conservation of energy, etc.), of which it is so often difficult to say whether they are of empirical or of a priori origin, are, in fact, neither one nor the other, but are purely conventional propositions depending upon human discretion. . . " "Thus [exults the Kantian] the latest Naturphilosophie unexpectedly renews the fundamental idea of critical idealism, namely, that experience merely fills in a framework which man brings with him from nature. . . . "\\
+Among the French writers of the philosophical trend we are analysing, we find Henri Poincaré constantly straying into this same path of agnosticism.
+Henri Poincaré is an eminent physicist but a poor philosopher, whose errors Yushkevich, of course, declared to be the last word of recent positivism, so "recent" indeed that it even required a new "ism", viz, empirio-symbolism.
+For Poincaré (with whose views as a whole empirio-symbolism.
+For Poincaré (with whose views as a whole we shall deal in the chapter on the new physics), the laws of nature are symbols, conventions, which man creates for the sake of "convenience".
+"The only true objective reality is the internal harmony of the world."
+By "objective", Poincaré means that which is generally valid, that which is accepted by the majority of men, or by all\; that is to say, in a purely subjectivist manner he destroys objective truth, as do all the Machists.
+And as regards "harmony", he categorically declares in answer to the question whether it exists outside of us-"undoubtedly no".
+It is perfectly obvious that the new terms do in answer to the question whether it exists outside of us-"undoubtedly, no".
+It is perfectly obvious that the new terms do not in the least change the ancient philosophical position of agnosticism, for the essence of Poincaré's "original" theory amounts to a denial (although he is far from consistent) of objective reality and of objective law in nature.
+It is, therefore, perfectly natural that in contradistinction to the Russian Machists, who accept new formulations of old errors as the latest discoveries, the German Kantians greeted such views as a conversion to their own views, i.e., to agnosticism, on a fundamental question of philosophy.
+"The French mathematician Henri Poincaré," we read in the work of the Kantian, Philipp Frank, "holds the point of view that many of the most general laws of theoretical natural science (e.g., the law of inertia, the law of the conservation of energy, etc.), of which it is often difficult to say whether they are of empirical or of a priori origin, are, in fact, neither one nor the other, but are purely conventional propositions depending upon human discretion..."
+"Thus [exults the Kantian] the latest Naturphilosophie unexpectedly renews the fundamental idea of critical idealism, namely, that experience merely fills in a framework which man brings with him by his very nature...." \